An evolving system overview

 The system as a whole can’t make a complete and consistent shift in one atomic operation.

-At any given time, regardless of whether the system is made up of a mix of generations or solely of one generation, the system consists of a number of components each at their own revision and most of them exposing some form of API, whether synchronous or asynchronous, of a given version.
+At any given time, regardless of whether the system is made up of a mix of generations or solely of one generation, the system consists of a number of components each at their own revision and most of them exposing some sort of API, whether synchronous or asynchronous, of a given version.

 If a system is composed of multiple, somewhat, independent components it has no version but consists at any given time of one or more generations.
 Any given component is, at any given time, made up of one revision (or in flux between revisions in the case of canaries) and the components themselves expose a number of APIs that each are of a given version.
 An API can’t change its version without the revision of the component exposing the API also changing (albeit the actual switch might be a outside toggle rather than a deploy).
 A revision of a component can change while still exposing the same API version and belonging to the same generation of the system.
 The system can’t fully transition to a new generation without each component being deployed at least once, thus changing each components revision.

-So, such a system is a service composed of overlapping generations made up of revisions exposing versions.
+The system is a service composed of overlapping generations made up of revisions exposing versions.

 Remapping this to the diagram we used in my previous team I’m wondering if perhaps the colours for components should instead denote generation and perhaps be limited to, for example, three (previous, current and next) depending on what level of complexity the team and system can handle.